-204. MONETARY AND BANKING POLICY.
+- 204. Monetary and Banking Policy.
 Second semester.
 3 credits.

 Prerequisite, 48.
-The exercise of control over currency and credit; policies of control by central banks and governments, with special emphasis upon the U. S. Treasury and the Federal Reserve System.

-206. LABOR PROBLEMS.
+The exercise of control over currency and credit; policies of control by central banks and governments, with special emphasis upon the U. S. Treasury and the Federal Reserve System. - 206.
+LABOR PROBLEMS.
 Second semester.
 3 credits.

-The position of labor in modern industrial society; problems of the wage system, trade unionism and labor law.
+The position of labor in modern industrial society; problems of the wage - 208.
+Public Finance.

-208. PUBLIC FINANCE.
 Second semester.
 3 credits.

 The facts, principles and theories of public expenditures, taxation, and debt.

-210. COMPARATIVE ECONOMICS.
+210. Comparative Economics.
 Second semester.
 3 credits.